DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/shape-report-data/use-report-parameters/parameters-overview.md

 * **Specify Expressions**

     Parameters can be used as part of [expressions](../../use-expressions.md).
-To refer to a report parameter, use the **Parameters.** prefix before its name.
+To refer to a report parameter, use the **?** prefix before its name.

     ![](../../../../images/eurd-web-parameters-in-expression-editor.png)